Trade Show Booths – Bigger Isn’t Always Better

-Yes, another sports analogy, sorry but it’s true.
-After you make contact with potential clients and gather a lead you must follow up on that lead right after the trade show has ended.
-After all, it doesn’t mean anything until those deals are sealed and your bottom line gets fatter.
+Yes, another sports analogy, sorry, but it’s true.
+After you contact potential clients and gather a lead, you must follow up on that lead right after the trade show has ended.
+After all, it doesn’t mean anything until those deals are sealed, and your bottom line gets fatter.

 Keep It Clean

-You and your company have spent a lot of time, money and effort to attend the trade shows; don’t screw it up by not sprucing up.
-You want your trade show displays and tables and general area to be as clean and well stocked on the last day, just like it all looked on the first day of the show.
+You and your company have spent a lot of time, money, and effort to attend the trade shows; don’t screw it up by not sprucing up.
+You want your trade show displays, tables, and general area to be as clean and well stocked on the last day, just like it all looked on the first day of the show.
 A little daily house cleaning can make a huge impression and a big difference.

 Party Until You Get A Lead